New Apple TV 4K 2021 confirmed: here's when you can get it

 - What is it?
 A new version of the Apple TV set-top box

 - When is it out?
-May 2 (available to pre-order April 30)
+Late May (available to pre-order April 30)

 - What will it cost? $179 32GB version / $199 64GB version

-The Apple TV 4K (2021) will be releasing in May 2 – with units being available to pre-order from April 30.
+The Apple TV 4K (2021) will be releasing in "the second half of May" – with units being available to pre-order from April 30.
 So there's nowhere you can go to order right now, but it'll be on its way very soon.
+It'll be launching ahead of Ted Lasso season 2 (coming July), though the show will be available on any device with the Apple TV app, provided you have an Apple TV Plus subscription.

 Inevitably, the new Apple TV 4K (2021) comes with some new innards after a four-year wait since the last iteration.

-The long-rumored upgrade to an A12 Bionic processor has been confirmed.
-That chip has been around a few years now, but will certainly offer an upgrade to processing speeds, meaning everything from 4K upscaling to motion control is improved – helped by the addition of high-frame-rate HDR, explicitly for improving sports and action movies.
+The long-rumored upgrade to an A12 Bionic processor – the one used in the iPad (2020) and iPhone XS. has been confirmed.
+That chip has been around a few years now, but will certainly offer an upgrade to processing speeds, meaning everything from 4K upscaling to motion control is improved – helped by the addition of high-frame-rate HDR, explicitly for improving sports and action movies, and which can also be streamed from your iPhone via AirPlay.

 Dolby Vision HDR and Dolby Atmos audio are here again, but both were already supported in the previous model.
 Other key iOS features like Apple AirPlay (for casting from other iOS devices), Apple HomeKit (for smart home connectivity), and the Siri voice assistant all naturally return here too – as does Audio Sharing for connecting two sets of AirPods.